Yasashari/C4-contest/Venus.md

-# maxLoopsLimit can not be decreased onece it has set.
+# maxLoopsLimit can not be decreased onece it has been set.
 Lets think if maxLoopsLimit is set to 200 , later found that above 190 iterations are going to be DOS then there should be a way to reduced maxLoopsLimit to 190.
 But there is no way to decreased it .
 Only increasing can be possble.